 MedE 101.
 Introduction to Clinical Physiology and Pathophysiology for Engineers.
 9 units (3-0-6); First term.
 Prerequisites: No Prerequisites, Bi 1 or equivalent recommended.
 The goal of this course is to introduce engineering scientists to medical physiological systems: with a special emphasis on the clinical relevance.
 The design of the course is to present two related lectures each week: An overview of the physiology of a system followed by examples of current clinical medical challenges and research highlighting diagnostic and therapeutic modalities.
 The final three weeks of the course will be a mini-work shop where the class explores challenging problems in medical physiology.
 The course ultimately seeks to promote a bridge between relevant clinical problems and engineering scientists who desire to solve them.
 Graded pass/fail.
 Instructor: Petrasek.

 ChE/BE/MedE 112.
 Design, Invention, and Fundamentals of Microfluidic Systems.
-9 units (3-0-6); second term.
+9 units (3-0-6).
 For course description, see Chemical Engineering.

 EE/BE/MedE 166.
 Optical Methods for Biomedical Imaging and Diagnostics.
-9 units (3-1-5); third term.
+9 units (3-1-5).
 For course description, see Electrical Engineering.